jodaiber/jodaiber.github.com/index.md

 During my undergraduate studies at Freie Universität Berlin, I worked in the [META-NET](http://www.meta-net.eu) project at the German Research Center for Artifical Intelligence.

+My office hours are Tuesdays 2pm-3pm in room F 1.22 at the ILLC.

 Research interests
 -------------------------